Graphic: Ambassador Sidonios with Chris Sidoti, TPA mentor

 A merit-based selection process was used to appoint nine Torture Prevention Ambassadors, representing NHRIs from seven countries across the region: Australia (two), Maldives, Mongolia (two), New Zealand, Philippines, South Korea and Timor Leste.

-The Torture Prevention Ambassadors were then tasked with planning and implementing a project to counter the root causes of torture and ill treatment in their respective countries.
+The Torture Prevention Ambassadors were tasked with planning and implementing a project to counter the root causes of torture and ill treatment in their respective countries.

 They were assigned an expert mentor to provide support and advice, they received training on project management and communication, and they developed additional skills on the technical dimensions of torture prevention.